CYCLING PERFORMANCE TIPS

 of a decrease in power output with the decrease in skin temperature.

-component with a subconscious change in performance to maintain a normal core temperature.
+subconscious change in performance to assure a normal core temperature.
 This

 study is about heat effects (but I